Staying the Distance - Covering 72 Miles Around the Island

 With over half the Island designated an Area of Outstanding Natural beauty, 60 miles of Heritage Coastline and over 50 miles of footpaths covering un-spoilt countryside – walking around the Isle of Wight suddenly makes a lot of sense.

-This year, coinciding with the 14th Isle of Wight Walking festival (5th to 20th), there are four walks taking place that aim to walk round the whole Island.
+This year, during the Isle of Wight Walking Festival (30th April to 15th May), there are four walks taking place that aim to walk round the whole Island.
 These walks are not for the faint hearted but equally, there is a walk for all capabilities with some walks taking place over a number of days to allow anyone to complete the challenge.